Shoulder dislocation – dislocation, symptoms and the way back

 Recommended protection & support

-Rehabilitation often involves a physiotherapist and an individual training program.
+Rehabilitation often takes place with a physiotherapist and an individual training program.
 A stabilizing shoulder brace can provide support, compression and controlled movement control that reduces the risk of further dislocations.
 The brace helps to avoid unstable positions and contributes to a safer return to activity.
+See all our shoulder products here.